orcwg/orcwg/cyber-resilience-sig/minutes/2026-02-16-mom-cyber-resilience-sig.md

 ### Summary of the last Steering Committee

 - Membership looks promising growing interest
-- It was presented the implementation pan for 2026 objectives which includes the execution in the four pillars defined for the working group.
+- It was presented the implementation plan for 2026 objectives which includes the execution in the four pillars defined for the working group.
 - It was analysed Code and Compliance, identifying some improvement areas like the creation of a program committee to define priorities and aling the agenda, more breaks and networking opportunities and maybe less talks.
 - Minutes from other Steering Committee meetings [here](https://github.com/orcwg/orcwg/tree/main/governance)